 After half a decade neglecting its ad platform, Reddit has begun to invest heavily in this area before it goes public, so we may see the company reach profitability by 2022.

-The company also just hired its first ever chief financial officer, Drew Vollero (previous CFO for SNAP) in what many see as preparation for its IPO.
+The company hired its first-ever chief financial officer, Drew Vollero (previous CFO for SNAP), in the spring of 2023.
+Many analysts see the creation of this role as preparation for an IPO.

 Who owns Reddit?